AugurProject/whitepaper/README.md

 # The Augur Project Whitepaper

 The Forecast Foundation has an open $500 bounty on white paper translations.
+You are allowed to have **two** open translations at any time.

 ### Resources